 4 Further reading

-Here are some courses and guides for actually using the LLM tools listed here
+Here are some courses and guides for actually using the LLM tools listed here.
+Newest entries at the top, and going forward I will record the date in which I added them.

 David Keyes at R for the Rest of Us recently launched “Using AI with R”: a free, self-paced short course for using LLM-based assistants with R. Covers many of the tools and packages mentioned on this site.